chriskolb/SDDR-Species/README.md

 This folder contains the necessary code for the multi-species SDDR approaches.
 Nested folders contain the necessary `deepregression` repo, the multivariate data set, pre-computed bayesian optimization results, auxiliary scripts for data pre-processing and the model formulas, and the output of the scripts below.

 - **`bayes-hopt-multi-class.R`**
 This script performs Bayesian Hyperparameter Optimization for all three predictor types in the multi-class modeling approach using a Multinoulli distribution to model the label powerset of the response labels.
 Subsequently, the models are estimated ten times to produce the final results.
-The folder "multi-class-model" contains the resulting `ParBayesianOptimization` objects and performance results, i.e. the respective AUC and Brier scores.
+The folder `multi-class-model` contains the resulting `ParBayesianOptimization` objects and performance results, i.e. the respective AUC and Brier scores.
 Also runs for several days.

 - **`bayes-hopt-multivariate.R`**
 Same as for `bayes-hopt-multi-class`, only that the multivariate data are modeled using seven independent Bernoulli distributions.
-Results are contained in "multivariate-model"
+Results are contained in `multivariate-model`

 - **`multi-mars.R`**
 This script computes the multivariate benchmark model (MMARS: multi-species multivariate adaptive regression splines).
-Results are contained in folder "mmars-model"
+Results are contained in folder `mmars-model`.